-This addendum applies during the period of school closure due to COVID-19, and reflects updated advice from our the DFE and local authority (LA) - Staffordshire County Council.
+This addendum applies during the period of planned return of more children (YN, R, 1 & 6) alongside the already provided provision of keyworker & vulnerable children in school during the COVID-19 pandemic.
+It reflects updated advice from our the DFE and local authority (LA) - Staffordshire County Council.